Cost of living · Baton Rouge, Louisiana · 2026

 How much does housing cost in Baton Rouge?

 A 2-bedroom apartment in Baton Rouge costs approximately $1,204 per month based on HUD Fair Market Rent data.
-Housing makes up about 17% of the total monthly budget.
+At about 34% of the monthly needs budget, housing is the largest cost category here.

 Is Baton Rouge more expensive than the national average?